misunders2d/tg_bot/README.md

 BOT_HANDLE = '@your_bot_handle (for group chats and debugging)'
 ADMIN_CHAT = Telegram chat id (INT) of the admin for advanced functions, like "push" messages

-SerpAPI:
+Google:
-SERP_API = 'your serp api key'
+GOOGLE_SEARCH_API = 'your google custom search json api' GOOGLE_SEARCH_ENGINE_ID = 'the custom search engine ID with google'

 WeatherAPI:
 WEATHER_API = 'your weather api key'